devvaibhav455/UR5_VR_teleop/README.md

 ## Debug tips

 Sometimes, RTDE connection is not closed successfully if CTRL+C is pressed for `ur_follow_using_class.py`.
-In that case, you might want to run `close_robot.py`, try to emergency stop the robot/ reboot it using the teach pendant.
+In that case, you might want to run `close_robot.py`, try to emergency stop the robot/ reboot it using the teach pendant, and re-running `ur_follow_using_class.py`

 ## Authors
 - [Dev Vaibhav](https://github.com/devvaibhav455)